Employee Free Choice Act: Opponents' views

 The "Minority Views" section of the U.S. House Committee on Education & Labor report on the bill asserts: "H.R.
 800, the deceptively-named Employee Free Choice Act, would strip [the right to a secret ballot] from every American worker.
 Moreover, the bill makes changes to federal labor law's scheme of penalties and remedies that are one-sided, unnecessary, and unprecedented.
 Finally, H.R.
 800, for the first time in labor law's history, imposes a one-size-fits-all scheme of mandatory, binding interest arbitration with respect to initial contracts, on bargaining parties, again stripping American workers of the right to vote on the terms and conditions of their employment."
 The minority (Republican) views of the committee also quoted multiple federal and Supreme Court decisions:

 In 2007, 28 Republican Senators supported an opposition bill, the Secret Ballot Protection Act, which would eliminate the use of the card check procedure.
 In 1947 a similar proposal to eliminate the use of cards was rejected in conference in the House of Representatives.

 Former Democratic presidential nominee George McGovern released political advertisements in opposition to the bill, saying: "It's hard to believe that any politician would agree to a law denying millions of employees the right to a private vote....
 Quite simply, this proposed law cannot be justified."
 McGovern first broke with Democratic Party orthodoxy on the EFCA by opposing the proposed bill in an August 2008 editorial in The Wall Street Journal:

 University of Chicago legal professor Richard Epstein also wrote a The Wall Street Journal editorial opposing the act, saying that it is unconstitutional due to restrictions on free speech.

 The U.S. Chamber of Commerce's Randel Johnson declared that the "coming fight in Congress over the issue" is a "firestorm bordering on Armageddon."
+The commerce spent an estimated $20 million over two years against the bill.
 Other business interests have offered similarly strong characterizations of the proposed bill.
 Sheldon Adelson, a Las Vegas casino owner and real-estate developer, stated: "Radical Islam and Employee Free Choice are the 'two fundamental threats to society."
 Mark McKinnon, a spokesman for the Workforce Fairness Institute, said businesses were "hearing about it, and are ready to riot in the street about it."
 Forbes magazine national editor Mike Ozanian said: "The Employee Free Choice Act should be called the anti-free choice, pro-slavery bill."